Mount Vernon Baptist Church Cemetery - Grave Site of Lena Baker

 Text-to-speech Audio

-The Mount Vernon Baptist Church Cemetery is only significant because it is the final resting place of Ms. Lena Baker, a woman who lived locally and worked to support herself and her three children by cleaning homes and doing laundry.
-She was hired by a man named Ernest B. Knight to care for him as he recuperated from a broken leg.
-After some time as his employee, the two became intimate and had a sort of relationship.
-He was a worker at a gristmill, and Baker claimed that there would be many an occasion in which Knight would take her to the mill, but would not allow her to leave for days at a time.
+Lena Baker was initially hired by Ernest B. Knight to care for him as he recuperated from a broken leg.
+After some time as his employee, the two became intimate at times but the relationship was never equal in power or agency.
+Knight worked at a gristmill, and Baker claimed that there would be many an occasion in which Knight would take her to the mill, but would not allow her to leave for days at a time.
 She recalled that he would trap her inside the building and leave for things like church or other responsibilities before returning to her.

-On one particular occasion, Knight forcibly took her to the gristmill and refused to let her leave.
-He locked her inside the building before leaving to attend worship services.
-Upon returning, she noticed that he had with him an iron bar which had been used to keep the doors closed.
-The two had been arguing because she was very insistent on returning home, and became fearful for her life.
+On one particular occasion, Baker claimed that Knight forcibly took her to the gristmill and refused to let her leave by locking her inside the building before leaving to attend his worship services.
+Upon returning, she noticed that he had with him an iron bar that had been used to keep the doors closed.
+The two had been arguing because she was very insistent on returning home, and at that moment, according to the testimony at her trial, she became fearful for her life.
 According to Baker’s testimony, Knight threatened to shoot her if she tried to leave.
-She tried to force her way past him and his iron rod, and used his gun to shoot him in the head.
-Immediately following his death, she went to the coroner and admitted to killing Knight.
-This occurred on April 29th, 1944.
+She tried to force her way past him and his iron rod and used his gun to shoot Baker in the head.
+On April 29, 1944, Baker went to the coroner and admitted to killing Knight.

-After a short trial which lasted only one day in front of an all-white jury, Lena Baker was found guilty of the murder and sentenced to death by electrocution.
+After a trial that lasted only one day, an all-white jury ruled that Lena Baker was guilty of the murder and the judge sentenced her to death by electrocution.
 The governor allowed her a sixty-day appeal period, but the sentence remained unchanged, and clemency was denied.
-Baker was booked at the Georgia State Prison in Reidsville on February 23rd, 1945 and executed on March 5th of the same year.
+Baker was booked at the Georgia State Prison in Reidsville on February 23rd, 1945, and executed on March 5th of the same year.
 Her last words were, “What I done, I did in self-defense, or I would have been killed myself.
 Where I was I could not overcome it.
 God has forgiven me.
 I have nothing against anyone.
 I picked cotton for Mr. Pritchett, and he has been good to me.
 I am ready to go.
 I am one in the number.
 I am ready to meet my God.
 I have a very strong conscience” (Phillips).
-Baker was the only woman to ever be executed via electrocution in Georgia.

 Baker was buried behind the Mount Vernon Baptist Church in Cuthbert, Georgia.
-This is a small, local church with very little historical importance or recognition.
-The sole historical event which put the church and cemetery on the map was the life and death of Ms. Lena Baker.
-In the year 2005, Baker was fully posthumously pardoned and a newer headstone was given to her.
+In 2005, Baker was fully posthumously pardoned and a newer headstone was given to her thanks to renewed interest in her case.